|Home > Outdoor Kitchen Idea Center|

 You may want to take the easy route and just purchase an island and BBQ components all at once.
 With improvements in construction techniques, there are now some really well built BBQ islands that can be shipped with all of the components included.
 These turn the lengthy process of design and build out in one simple step.
 If this interests you, take a look at the prefab bbq islands we currently offer.
 These are not cheap knockoffs.
 They contain the same high-quality grills and accessory components that we sell separately.

 If you are ready to get started or just have general questions, give us a call at 1-877-474-5669.
-We love to help people BBQ and would enjoy helping you make the most of your backyard.
+We love to talk everything BBQ and look forward to helping you make the most of your outdoor living space.